annotell/public-workshops/ship-it/step_3.md

   🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
   ```

-  Minikube docker has it's own context, we need to rebuild our docker image (or pull for a remote repository(which we don't have now)) in the minikube context!
+  Minikube docker has it's own context, we need to rebuild our docker image (or pull for a remote repository (which we don't have now)) in the minikube context!
 So let's start with that:

 2. Set up the minikube docker context:
   ```bash
   $ eval $(minikube docker-env)
   ```
+  There will be no visual cues that anything changed, but we will now be using minikube docker context.

 3. Our next step is to rebuild the docker image, but let's pick a new tag:
   ```bash